Radon exposure and health

 - 1000 Bq m⁻³ for workplaces.

 Should the radon level exceed the above levels, the appropriate state, territory or Commonwealth radiation health authority should be contacted for advice.
-For those homes and workplaces that exceed this Action Level, there are some simple measures that can be taken to bring radon levels down, such as increasing ventilation.
+For those homes and workplaces that exceed this reference level, there are some simple measures that can be taken to bring radon levels down, such as increasing ventilation.